drewberry612/torcs-research/README.md

  while also explaining the technical aspects of how research was conducted.
 Both algorithms have created simple and complex racing behaviours, such as following the track axis and/or racing line.
  However, a final model trained using the genetic algorithm demonstrated the best performance.

+The following videos demonstrate the performance of each final model, named in relation to the model names in the thesis.

 GA 1:  https://www.youtube.com/watch?v=83Cg7GbVDVY